AlinVieru/nhs-ae-delays-analysis/README.md

  -Set interactions to keep the dashboard stable

- Clicking a month updates KPIs
+ -Clicking a month updates KPIs

  -Cross-filtering between the main charts is disabled to avoid charts collapsing

 ### Summarised what the visuals show and the overall takeaway:

   **Demand alone does not explain 12+ hour delays.**
+---